 Part F do not generally recommend a night latch option because of the difficulty of measuring the equivalent area (mm2), increases the likelihood of draughts and increases security risk in some locations.
 However, many architects request night vents as they are more discrete than a trickle vent.
 And despite Part F not recommending them many Building Officers approve them.

 Part K – Originally (N&K) – Protection from Falling, impact & Collision

 This regulation relates to safety and security, I,e safety from falling and security from getting in.
 In terms of windows and doors this relates to areas that fall below 800mm from FFL.
 Guarding must be provided in these areas.
 Windows are often being used as a barrier in place of an actual barrier or balustrade and building inspectors are now looking for evidence that the glass in the windows can withstand the forces of impact set out in British Standard BS6180.

 Part L – Conservation of fuel and power

 Where new build homes are concerned this typically relates Approved Document L1A which states that reasonable provision must be made for the conservation of fuel and power by limiting heat gains and losses.
 Part L1A (new dwellings) gives a target value U value of 1.4 W/m2 K and a minimum requirement of 2.0 W/m2 K. This is an overall u value rating, not a centre pane value of the glass but the most significant factor affecting energy performance is the specification of the glass.

 Selecting the correct composition of the double or triple-glazed unit, sometimes referred to as the IGU (insulating glass unit), is crucial.
-The glass can be specified to maximize solar gain, or to control it, as well as to minimize noise transmission, self-clean and provide additional safety.
+The glass can be specified to maximise solar gain, or to control it, as well as to minimise noise transmission, self-clean and provide additional safety.
 The choice of glass, the spacing between the panes and the gas used in the unit, all affect the energy values and window energy ratings.